Nothing to Fear

 Adobe PDF (246 KB)

-Karol Joseph is currently the Interim Branch Leader in South Florida.
+Karol Joseph is currently the Interim Team Leader in South Florida.
 Karol holds a master’s of arts degree in missiology with a concentration in Jewish studies from the School of World Missions at Fuller Theological Seminary.
 Jews for Jesus is a missions organization on the forefront of Jewish evangelism.
 The ministry is reaching Jewish people for their Messiah in 14 countries and 26 cities.